×

 Health Workforce Support and Safeguards List (2020).
 World Health Organization.

 Developed by the WHO, this technical document analyzes health workforce challenges related to universal health coverage and identifies countries with the most pressing health workforce needs.
-For example, the WHO outlines and analyzes targets for a sufficient density of doctors, nurses, and midwives per population.
-This technical document also relates to the Global Code of Practice on the International Recruitment of Health Personnel as well (link).
+For example, WHO outlines and analyzes targets for a sufficient density of doctors, nurses, and midwives per population.
+This technical document also relates to the Global Code of Practice on the International Recruitment of Health Personnel as well.

 Training Health Care Workers.
 Project HOPE.